k4rimDev/k4rimDev/README.md

                                                A Full Stack developer from Baku

-- 🔭 I’m currently working on Yelo Bank
+- 🔭 I’m currently working on Tenter App
-- 🌱 I’m currently learning Django, Java, Spring
+- 🌱 I’m currently learning Django, FastAPI, MongoDB, Beanie
 <!-- - 👯 I’m looking to collaborate on ... -->
 <!-- - 🤔 I’m looking for help with ... -->
 <!-- - 💬 Ask me about ... -->